Exercise Physiology and Applied Nutrition - PhD

 The program further provides scholars with opportunities to focus on health from laboratory to more community-based approaches.
 Ongoing research includes nutritional and physical activity epidemiology focused on aging and cancer, physiological and metabolic adaptations to dietary factors and exercise, chronic disease prevention and management, physical activity and dietary interventions, and community-based programs and interventions focused on physical activity and nutrition in children and youth.
 The program takes advantage of the strengths of the GW academic environment, including wet labs, applied nutrition and physiology labs, along with our location in Washington, D.C., where students and faculty have the opportunity to translate knowledge into real-world impact.

-GWSPH Doctoral programs admit students for the Fall term each academic year.
+Milken Institute SPH doctoral programs admit students for the Fall term each academic year.
 Applications will be accepted beginning in August and are due no later than December 1st for the next matriculating cohort beginning in the following Fall term.
-Find GWSPH graduate admissions information here.
+Those applicants selected for an in-person interview (video conference if remote) can expect to be contacted no later than mid-February.
+Find Milken Institute SPH graduate admissions information here.

-GWSPH is committed to support the highest standards and practices of diversity and inclusion in all of our processes, systems and interactions throughout the application and student experience.
+Milken Institute SPH is committed to support the highest standards and practices of diversity and inclusion in all of our processes, systems and interactions throughout the application and student experience.

 Our admissions process and requirements:

-• Master's Degree from accredited graduate program is required
+• Master's degree from accredited graduate program is required

 • Applicants with a graduate degree in exercise science, nutrition, public health, or a related discipline will be highly encouraged; however any major is acceptable as long as applicants show requisite knowledge and skills